WHAT BEACH TOWN TO LIVE IN SAN DIEGO?

 Many families want to visit San Diego County for various reasons, but more often than we think, many of them end up actually moving here.
 When the decisive moment comes, the most common situation is to look up houses within a nice beach area.
 But where exactly?
 We listed (not in order) our favorite beach towns in the great San Diego County.

-The first thing to know about Encinitas is that it’s a great town to raise a family!
+The first thing to know about Encinitas is that it’s a great town to raise a family in!
 The sense of community is very strong, becoming easy to get to know people around as soon as you move in.
-There’s always very friendly people walking around with kids and/or pets waving at you.
+There are always very friendly people walking around with kids and/or pets waving at you.
 It’s almost like they know you already.

 Del Mar is a beautiful beach city rich in history with a unique European charm that delights every visitor and resident.
 If you’d like to enjoy your mornings with a good breakfast and/or coffee and go for a very pleasant walk by the beach, just go to Caminho Del Mar Street by the Powerhouse Park and Seagrove Park.
 You’ll find many restaurants and coffee places along with friendly people walking around.
 By the beach, you’ll always see families having a little ‘fun time’ together, and surfers getting ready to surf.

 When it comes to events, Del Mar will not disappoint you.
 San Diego County Fair is held every summer at the Del Mar Fairgrounds and it’s considered the largest county fair in the United States.
 Families and friends from all San Diego County go to the event, where it reaches a record attendance above a million annually.
 This year will be 26 days of fun, 4,187 attractions, 1,879 concerts, and the prevision are to get 1,609,481 visitors.